Terra-Technologies/Vision-Modell-Demo/README.md

-# Ayurveda Face Classification
+# Face Classification

-A tool for analyzing facial features using AI vision models to match them with Ayurvedic descriptions.
+A tool for analyzing facial features using AI vision models to match them with feature descriptions.

 ## Overview

-This repository contains tools to analyze facial images and classify them according to Ayurvedic facial feature descriptions.
+This repository contains tools to analyze facial images and classify them according to facial feature descriptions.
 It uses Azure AI Vision models to perform the analysis.

 ## Requirements